Orlando Furioso: Other

 Luzatti's original verse story in Italian is about the plight of a beautiful maiden called Biancofiore – White Flower, or Blanchefleur – and her brave hero, Captain Rinaldo, and Ricardo and his paladins – the term used for Christian knights engaged in Crusades against the Saracens and Moore.
 Battling with these good people are the wicked Moors – North African Muslims and Arabs – and their Sultan, in Jerusalem.
 With the assistance of the wicked and treacherous magician, Gano of Maganz, Biancofiore is stolen from her fortress castle, and taken to become the reluctant wife of the Sultan.
 The catalyst for victory is the good magician, Urlubulu, who lives in a lake, and flies through the air on the back of his magic blue bird.
 The English translators, using the original illustrations, and the basic rhyme patterns, slightly simplify the plot, changing the Christians-versus-Muslim-Moors conflict into a battle between good and bad magicians and between golden knights and green knights.
 The French traitor in The Song of Roland, who is actually Roland's cowardly step-father, is Ganelon – very likely the inspiration for Luzzati's traitor and wicked magician, Gano.
 Orlando Furioso (literally, Furious or Enraged Orlando, or Roland), includes Orlando's cousin, the paladin Rinaldo, who, like Orlando, is also in love with Angelica, a pagan princess.
 Rinaldo is, of course, the Italian equivalent of Ronald.
 Flying through the air on the back of a magic bird is equivalent to flying on a magic hippogriff.

 In 2014, Enrico Maria Giglioli created Orlando's Wars: lotta tra cavalieri, a trading card game with characters and situations of the poem, divided in four categories: Knight, Maiden, Wizard and Fantastic Creature.

-The poem appears as a Great Work of Literature in the video game Sid Meier's Civilization 5.
+The poem appears as a Great Work of Literature in the video game Civilization V.

 In the South Korean video game Library of Ruina, several characters are named after characters from the poem and Innamorato-Roland is a protagonist, his deceased wife is named Angelica, and his brother-in-law and a major antagonist is named Argalia.

+Astolfo appears as a servant in Fate/Apocrypha and Fate/Grand Order, with multiple references to his depictions within the poem.

+The word rodomontade, meaning boastful or inflated talk or behavior, entered the English language in the early 1600s from Italian.
+It is based on this work's boastful warrior, Rodomonte.